-- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
+- 7. The DPC engaged with both the Data Subject (via the Recipient SA) and Respondent in relation to the subject matter of the complaint.
+The DPC first engaged with the Respondent on this matter on 16 July 2020.
 Further to that engagement, the Respondent advised that they had further reviewed the complaint and following this review, they were of the view that no grounds for the removal of the content existed under Article 17 of the GDPR. - 8.
-The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint. - 9.
-On 15 August 2022, in an effort to amicably resolve the complaint in question, the DPC contacted the Respondent seeking their cooperation in removing the personal data in question.
-On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Instagram platform for users within the EEA and UK.
+The DPC continued to engage with both the Data Subject and the Respondent in order to bring about an amicable resolution to the complaint.
+Over the course of the handling of the complaint, the DPC maintained regular contact with the Data Subject to keep them informed of the progression and status of their complaint. - 9.
+On 15 August 2022, in an effort to amicably resolve the complaint, the DPC contacted the Respondent seeking their cooperation in removing the remaining personal data in question.
+On 16 September 2022, the Respondent contacted the Data Subject directly, informing them that the content in question had been restricted, meaning that the content was no longer visible on the Facebook platform for users within the EU.
 The Respondent also informed the DPC of the actions it had taken. - 10.
-On 6 October 2022, the DPC wrote to the Data Subject seeking their views on whether the actions taken by the Respondent were sufficient in amicably resolving the complaint.
-The Data Subject replied to the DPC on the same date, noting that the actions taken were sufficient, and confirming that the case could be considered amicably resolved. - 11.
+On 6 October 2022, the DPC wrote to the Data Subject via the recipient SA seeking their views on the actions taken by the Respondent and also stating that the DPC's understanding of restricting access to content in the EU includes both the EEA and the UK.
+The Recipient SA thereafter issued this correspondence to the Data Subject on 02 November 2022.
+In this correspondence, the DPC requested a reply, within a stated timeframe. - 11.
+On 23 November 2022, the recipient SA confirmed to the DPC, that no response had been received from the Data Subject.

+- 12. On 1 December 2022, and in light of the foregoing, the DPC wrote to the Recipient SA noting that the DPC considered the complaint to have been amicably resolved and withdrawn in accordance with section 109(3) of the Act and that it would conclude the case and inform the Respondent. - 13.
 In circumstances where the subject matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.